Python-PyQt/PyQt6-Docs/descriptions/QtCore/QSocketNotifier-c.rst

 .. _qsocketnotifier-write-notifiers:

 Once you have opened a device using a low-level (usually platform-specific) API, you can create a socket notifier to monitor the file descriptor.
-The socket notifier is enabled by default, i.e. it emits the :sip:ref:`~PyQt6.QtCore.QSocketNotifier.activated` signal whenever a socket event corresponding to its type occurs.
+If the descriptor is passed to the notifier's constructor, the socket notifier is enabled by default, i.e. it emits the :sip:ref:`~PyQt6.QtCore.QSocketNotifier.activated` signal whenever a socket event corresponding to its type occurs.
 Connect the :sip:ref:`~PyQt6.QtCore.QSocketNotifier.activated` signal to the slot you want to be called when an event corresponding to your socket notifier's type occurs.

+You can create a socket notifier with no descriptor assigned.
+In this case, you should call the :sip:ref:`~PyQt6.QtCore.QSocketNotifier.setSocket` function after the descriptor has been obtained.

 There are three types of socket notifiers: read, write, and exception.
 The type is described by the :sip:ref:`~PyQt6.QtCore.QSocketNotifier.Type.Type` enum, and must be specified when constructing the socket notifier.
 After construction it can be determined using the :sip:ref:`~PyQt6.QtCore.QSocketNotifier.type` function.
 Note that if you need to monitor both reads and writes for the same file descriptor, you must create two socket notifiers.
 Note also that it is not possible to install two socket notifiers of the same type (\ :sip:ref:`~PyQt6.QtCore.QSocketNotifier.Type.Read`, :sip:ref:`~PyQt6.QtCore.QSocketNotifier.Type.Write`, :sip:ref:`~PyQt6.QtCore.QSocketNotifier.Type.Exception`) on the same socket.